CaseyHaralson/pinkyring-server-template/README.md

 # <%= projectName %>

 This project was created with the Pinkyring project creator.
-Please check that documentation to create another project or to remove pre-installed code. https://github.com/CaseyHaralson/pinkyring
+Please check that documentation to create another project or to remove pre-installed code from this project. https://github.com/CaseyHaralson/pinkyring

 This project comes with the following: